Bradford County, Florida: Government and infrastructure

 The Florida Department of Corrections operates several correctional facilities in unincorporated areas.
 The facilities include Florida State Prison, Florida State Prison – West Unit, and New River Correctional Institution.
 Florida State Prison houses one of Florida's two male death rows and the State of Florida execution chamber.

 Politics

 Voter registration

 According to the Secretary of State's office, Republicans account for a majority of registered voters in Bradford County.

 State and Local elections

 For most of its history, Bradford County voted heavily Democratic at the local, state, and federal level.
 The county flipped at the Presidential level for the last time in 1984, and has voted heavily Republican in presidential and congressional races since.
 In 2015, Republicans overtook Democrats for the first time in registration advantage, and by 2018, nearly all county offices had flipped to the Republican Party.

 Education

-Bradford County School District operates public schools.
+Bradford County School District covers the entire county, and operates public schools there.
 Bradford High School is the county's public high school.

 The main library serving Bradford County is the Bradford County Public Library in Starke.
 As of 2023 the library director is Robert E. Perone.